-1. For CSIs, it is the responsibility of the OC with the approval of its NF to lay down in the schedule and the invitation, the number of individual Athletes and Horses to be invited.
+1. For CSIs, it is the responsibility of the OC with the approval of its NF to lay down in the Schedule and the invitation, the number of individual Athletes and Horses to be invited.
+Refer to Annex V for the CSI Invitation Rules.